amitxv/PC-Tuning/docs/building.md

 - Download the updates from the [microsoft update catalog](https://www.catalog.update.microsoft.com/Home.aspx) by searching for the kb identifier.
 Place the updates somewhere easily accessible such as ``C:\updates``.

-- Integrate the updates into the install wim with the command below.
+- Integrate the updates into the install.wim file with the command below.

     - The servicing stack must be installed before installing the Cumulative Update, this generally only applies to Windows 8+